Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed the three basic manifestations of anxiety, which were adaptive anxiety, unadaptive anxiety, and agoraphobia.
+In the last section, we discussed the three basic manifestations of anxiety, which were adaptive anxiety, unadaptive anxiety, and agoraphobia.

 Have you found, like I, that each client experiences anxiety in different levels of intensity?
 Some start at a high level of anxiety which slowly decreases over a few hours.
 Other clients’ anxiety, however, shoots up in intensity in a very short period of time.

-On this track, we will examine three gradations, or successive stages, of anxiety intensity.
+In this section, we will examine three gradations, or successive stages, of anxiety intensity.
 These three gradations are spontaneous anxiety; situational anxiety; and anticipatory anxiety.

 Three Stages of Anxiety Intensity